wangtian1905/Fortran-code-for-Br2-bond-breaking-SCTS-simulations/README.md

 ## Open MPI parameters: within module "omp_para"
 The total number of parallel threads: n_threads (The value should below the maximum cpu threads of the processor)

+## Molecular system setting parameters: within module "MO_para"
+### The physical property of the simulated system is set by the parameters:
+(a) charge on each nuclei: nn_Z1, nn_Z2
+(b) Inernuclear distance: n_R_Atm, n_R_Mlc (set to zero for atomic case) (c) ionization potential: Ip1,Ip2
+(d) polarizability: apha_II_Atm, apha_II_Mlc
+### The relative contributions of two trajectory groups are set by the parameter: prb_orb1.
+This parameter defines the relative probability of one trajectory group to another.
+For example, in the bond-breaking state, the bound charge contribution of atomic (Atm) Br+ is equal to the diffuse charge contribution of molecular (Mlc) Br2+, so prb_orb1=0.5.
+While, when study the effect of ionization potential contribution from a pecific orbital (\pi_u orbital or 4p orbital), prb_orb1 can be set any value within (0,1).